with Wabanaki REACH

 Via Zoom.
 Link will be sent with registration.

 "Today we are creating a community together.
 We are not experts, you are not experts.
 We will learn from the materials we experience together and from what we share with each other about our own experiences and thoughts.” - Wabanaki REACH

-We hope you can join us for two engaging and impactful evening programs with Wabanaki REACH.
+We hope you can join us for an engaging and impactful evening program with Wabanaki REACH.
 This is a special opportunity to grow in our understanding of and respect for the first nations in Maine.
 It is an opportunity to look honestly at colonization and dominant culture.
 It is an opportunity to participate in creating a new story as we move forward.

 "We seek to build a broader and stronger community of people who understand the long term impact of the generational harms done to Indigenous people since first contact and who are committed to transforming the present day systems that provide advantages to the dominant culture.
 We believe in the power of education and engagement.
 When people more deeply understand what happened they innately wish to be a part of writing a different history for our grandchildren." - Wabanaki REACH

-Note: The program descriptions and quotes above are drawn from www.mainewabanakireach.org.
+Note: The program description and quotes above are drawn from www.mainewabanakireach.org.